May Ball in Cambridge: Colleges hosting balls

 Many Cambridge colleges originally held the balls in May, sometimes in the week preceding year-end exams.
 Today, they take place in May Week, which usually starts on the second Thursday of June following the end of exams, and which includes Suicide Sunday.
 The balls operate a strict dress code.
-Peterhouse insist on white tie, which is recommended but not required at Trinity and Magdalene, while all the others have a minimum of only black tie.
+Magdalene insists on white tie, which is recommended but not required at Trinity and Peterhouse, while all the others have a minimum of only black tie.
 Most balls are themed, though Magdalene, Peterhouse, and Trinity's are notable for their lack of a theme.
+St John's Ball is best known to have a secret theme only revealed on the night of the event, previous themes have included Mythicas and Through the Lens.

 The First and Third Trinity Boat Club May Ball (named after the boat club, but now run by Trinity College), held on the first Monday of May Week, and the St John's May Ball, held on the first Tuesday.
-Magdalene and Peterhouse hold exclusive white tie balls.
+Magdalene and Peterhouse hold exclusive white tie balls, with Peterhouse beginning this tradition in 1892.
 Other desirable May balls are held annually by Clare, which has some of the most beautiful gardens, Jesus, whose ball is popular amongst first year students, and Queens', whose balls are well known for finding soon-to-be-famous up and coming acts (see Performances below).
 Homerton hosts the first ball of May Week, and is also one of the least expensive black tie balls, but still provides an extravagant start to May Week.
-St Edmund's hosts the final ball of May Week and is known for attracting finalists and postgraduates, and also for never running out of drinks.
+St Edmund's hosts the final ball of May Week and is known for attracting finalists and postgraduates.
 Christ's is known for securing high-profile acts.
-The latest addition to May Week will come on Saturday 20 June 2015 as Selwyn hosts a May Ball for the first time since 2008.
 Trinity, Clare and St John's are situated directly on the River Cam, along the Backs, as are Queens', Magdalene and Trinity Hall.
 As a result, when several balls are held on the same evening, the river is lit up in different colours from the lights and the fireworks, creating a memorable backdrop to the evening's festivities.
+The latest break from tradition comes from Darwin, who are hosting the first ever plant-based May Ball.